esmero/archipelago-documentation/docs/metdata_display_preview.md

     ![Edit Metadata Display](images/edit_metadata_display.jpg)

-3. You will now be able to select either a an Archipelago Digital Object (ADO) or AMI Set to Preview.
+3. You will now be able to select either an Archipelago Digital Object (ADO) or AMI Set to Preview.
 Both selection types will use an Autocomplete search.

     - Archipelago Digital Object (ADO) selection:
     ![ADO Preview Laddie the Dog](images/preview_ado_laddie.jpg)

     - AMI Set and Row selection:
-        - For the Row, you can enter either a number:
+        - For the Row, you can enter either a (CSV row) number:
         ![AMI Set Preview Row Number](images/preview_ami_set_row_number.jpg)

         - Or a label found within the Source Data CSV: